rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

  }
 ```

-Then use in code with attribute syntax:
+Then use in code with attributes:

 ```diff
  final class DemoFormData